danzimm/CG5/ISSUES.md

 ## Animations

 - Animating views with inset shadows is slow
+- Animating views with shadows and cornerRadius in safari is slow.
+Somehow in chrome it's fine though
 - Race condition when adding a new animation when an animation already exists

 ## Views